Houston Probate Attorneys in Texas

 Additionally, as a supposed heir, distributing the estate assets of the deceased is not something that you would want to be done by someone else.
-While the estate executor will likely be a family member, there are instances when the appointed executor is not.
-In such a case, executors could be entitled to receive fees on top of appraisal and court fees that they must pay.
+While the estate executor will likely be a family member, there have been instances when the appointed executor has not.
+In such a case, the executor could be entitled to receive fees on top of appraisal and court fees that they must pay.

 Consult Our Houston Probate Attorneys Today!